farao-community/farao-community.github.io/pages/docs/castor/special-features/mnecs.md

 ---

 ### Definition
-MNECs (Monitored Network Elements) are monitored rather than optimized, see [Optimised and monitored CNECs](/docs/input-data/crac/json#optimised-vs-monitored)
+MNECs (Monitored Network Elements) are monitored rather than optimised, see [Optimised and monitored CNECs](/docs/input-data/crac/json#optimised-vs-monitored)
 Their margin must be kept positive or above its initial value.

 ### Implementation